jdwilson4/ThePoliticalBrain/README.md

 ```

-This next chunk calculates the accuracies for each model considered in the study.
-To get accuracies, we will use the `caret` and `e1071` packages in R.
+This next chunk calculates the accuracies for each model considered in the study as provided in the left panel of **Figure 3**.
+To obtain predictive accuracies, we use the `caret` and `e1071` packages in R.

 ```
 install.packages("e1071")